RevenueHunt/docs/docs/tutorials/getting-started.md

-# Getting Started with Product Recommendation Quiz
+# Getting Started with Shop Quiz

 In this tutorial, you’ll see an overview of the most important features of the Shop Quiz app.